Research Projects

 Mathematical Problem Solving through Digital Making: Envisioning a Computationally Enhanced Mathematics Curriculum in Hong Kong’s Primary and Secondary Schools

-Principal Investigator (2021-present).
+Principal Investigator (2021-2024).
 This study builds on the PI’s previously developed conception of “learning as Making” to envision a computationally enhanced mathematics curriculum.
 It will inform the “big picture” of how using computers might fundamentally change mathematical thinking, with an emphasis on mathematical problem solving (and more generally, STEM learning).
 Funded by the Research Grants…

 The Effects of Implementing a ‘Learning as Making’ Pedagogy on School Mathematics Learning: Primary Students’ Inquiry-based Making with 3D Printing Pens